excerpt: The Attack on Humanity

 Not accepting that instead

-The sky is just above our head
+The sky is just Above Our Head,

-The proper fallacy is to think
+And the proper fallacy is to think

 The world might vanish when we wink –